 Although successful, the KCC eventually closed in 2014 after Heidi developed health issues.
 For the next two years, Sweet Peas Tea Room called the Padden House home, until it moved to its current location in Battle Ground in summer of 2017.

-The new tenant of the Padden House is Chandelier Bakery, a confection, coffee and sandwich shop opening on February 10 by proprietors Mike and Monica Kersey of Vancouver.
+The new tenant of the Padden House is Chandelier Bakery, a confection, coffee and sandwich shop by proprietors Mike and Monica Kersey of Vancouver.
 Monica described how they stumbled across the Padden House when looking for the perfect location to start their bakery.
 A friend of their son had volunteered at the Kids Cooking Corner, and when she realized it was available to lease, insisted they check it out.
 “We fell in love with it instantly,” said Monica.

 “The Padden House holds a special place in my family’s heart,” she continued.
 “I remember visiting it as a young child when it was a gift shop.”